Aops Expressions With Fractions Art of Problem Solving Expressions With Fractions

 Superscripts & Subscripts

-To get superscripts (or exponents), we use the caret symbol ^
+To get superscripts (or exponents), we use the caret symbol ^.
+Typing $x^two+y^2$ gives

-gives Subscripts are obtained via an underscore (belongings shift and the minus sign on most keyboards).
-For instance,
+Subscripts are obtained via an underscore (belongings shift and the minus sign on most keyboards).
+For instance, $a_k$ yields

 Groups

-should be one whole grouping.
-To convey this information to , we write
+that 2015 should be one whole grouping.
+To convey this information to

 Across the Basic Expressions